restic/restic/doc/REST_backend.rst

 =======================

 This request is used to initially create a new repository.
-The server responds with "200 OK" if the repository structure was created successfully or already exists, otherwise an error is returned.
+The server responds with ``200 OK`` if the repository structure was created successfully or already exists, otherwise an error is returned.

 DELETE {path}
 =============

 Deletes the repository on the server side.
-The server responds with "200 OK" if the repository was successfully removed.
-If this function is not implemented the server returns "501 Not Implemented", if this it is denied by the server it returns "403 Forbidden".
+The server responds with ``200 OK`` if the repository was successfully removed.
+If this function is not implemented the server returns ``501 Not Implemented`` if this it is denied by the server it returns ``403 Forbidden``.

 HEAD {path}/config
 ==================

-Returns "200 OK" if the repository has a configuration, an HTTP error otherwise.
+Returns ``200 OK`` if the repository has a configuration, an HTTP error otherwise.

 GET {path}/config